PostHog/posthog.com/contents/blog/learnings-from-elon.md

 ## Product drives marketing and sales

 There is a very product-first approach - many of his companies put something so cool on the internet, that it generates an extreme amount of word of mouth growth.
+Just [look at the robot doing the laundry](https://twitter.com/elonmusk/status/1746964887949934958)!

 We grow primarily through word of mouth.
 Long term, we think this is a winning strategy as it’s more efficient than a sales led model - you can reinvest everything back into the product, to build a bigger and bigger long term advantage.